 this, click on the Set or Screen link under the

-Resolution setting to fix the resolution, ignoring resize
+Resolution setting to fix the resolution, ignoring resize events.

 Saving your rendering is best achieved by

 right-clicking on the image and selecting the option to save the

 image from the menu.
 If your browser responds to the right-click by

 sending a regular click to the application, click Lock Coords

 above the coordinates first.
 A Save Image link appears

 on the Details pane when rendering completes, but this is

 memory-intensive and has limited support by the browsers.
 Note that